-Olympiacos Soccer Club Washington, DC serving the DC, Maryland, and Virginia regions (based in Falls Church, Virginia), is an official soccer academy with the professional European soccer team Olympiacos FC.
-The club has academies across the world including three locations in the US (Washington DC, Chicago, and Los Angeles) as well as locations in Greece, Cyprus, England, and Australia.
-Olympiacos Soccer Club Washington, DC (Olympiacos DC) serves the DC, Maryland, and Virginia regions.
+Olympiacos Soccer Club Washington, DC is an official soccer academy with the professional European soccer team Olympiacos FC.
+The club has academies across the world including three locations in the US (Washington DC, Chicago, and California) as well as locations in Greece, Cyprus, England, and Australia.
+Olympiacos Soccer Club Washington, DC (Olympiacos DC) serves the DC, Maryland, and Virginia region.

 What this means to our members:

 - Part of the organization of a top 25 world class rated professional club.

 - All players benefit from the Academy curriculum direct from Olympiacos FC.

 - A professional culture and environment throughout the club to match that of Olympiacos FC.

 - Our coaches train at the Athens, Greece facility every year alongside Olympiacos professional coaches.

 - Players are invited to train at the Athens, Greece facility.

 - All players can tour the first team stadium and watch a professional match as guests of the club.

 The ultimate goal of Olympiacos FC is scouting, training, evaluating and promoting young talented players globally.